Variations of French Press have been around for over 100 years, but design concepts as…

 You want the water just under the boiling point.
-200 degrees is an ideal temperature for brewing in a French press.
-If the water reaches a true boil, remove from heat and wait about 30 seconds.
+200 degrees is an ideal temperature for brewing in a French Press.
+If the water reaches a true boil, remove it from heat and wait about 30 seconds.

 Four minutes is the average.
 You can experiment based on the type of bean and roast and preference.
 For lighter roasts, steep closer to five minutes.

-In our opinion, the overall best French press is the Timemore French Press.
+In our opinion, the overall out of Best French Presses list is the Timemore French Press.
 It’s on the lower end of the price scale, yet is made from quality materials.
 We like the innovative, fresh design.
 Also, the lack of a handle makes it ideal for travel, whether to the office or the backwoods.